Hofls/useful-info/cookbooks/computer-science/algorithms.md

 * `Recursion`:
     * Function that calls itself.
 Useful when solution depends on solutions of smaller instances of same problem
     * Is limited (problems start about 1k calls deep - e.g. StackOverflow).
 In such case - use iteration
+* `Nearest neighbors search`:
+    * Divide space into sections, search for neighbours in the nearest sections,
+    * If not found enough neighbours - pick next nearest sections
+    *

 #### How to solve a problem
 * Preparation: